 How Much Are California Paid Family Leave Benefits?

-California paid family leave benefits are paid at 55% of an employee’s wages for up to six weeks.
+California paid family leave benefits are from 60 percent to 70 percent of an employee's wages for up to eight weeks.
 However, there is a cap on benefits that affects high earners.
-As of January 1, 2017, you cannot receive more than $1,173 per week.
-And, there’s a one-week waiting period before any benefits are paid.
-In other words, your first week of leave will not be paid by the state.
+As of January 1, 2022, you cannot receive more than $1,540 per week.
+In the past, there was a one-week waiting period before you became entitled to benefits, but that no longer applies.

 Go back to main page of California Paid Family Leave FAQ